mircealungu/mircea/notes/ChatGPT-and-CoPilot.md

 In any case, because of the need for a large number of examples that these systems need before they can become useful, the generative ML models will never do to programing what calculators did to arithmetic: render it unnecessary.

-To think about
-- Will this result in an even more frantic pace of innovation and adoption of new libraries?
-As soon as sufficient examples are available, everybody can quickly start porting their systems to the library *du jour*...

 ### Will Our Students Not Need to Know How to Write Anymore?